I Dreamed a Dream: Cover versions

 New Zealand singer Hayley Westenra and British pop star Petula Clark, each in 2001, Canadian singer-songwriter Allison Crowe in 2005, and Broadway actress Susan Egan in 2008.
 British actress and singer Marti Webb performed the song on her album Performance (1989).
 In 2008, Italian rock noir band Belladonna covered the song in their London show.
 In 2010, opera singer Rose Jang covered the song for her digital album Songs of Hope by Mnet Media.

 The song was covered on the Glee episode "Dream On" by Shelby Corcoran and Rachel Berry, portrayed by Idina Menzel and Lea Michele respectively, akin to a dream sequence where they duet together, while in real time Rachel was listening to a tape of Shelby, her birth mother singing the song.

+Tom Ellis and Dennis Haysbert dueted the song as Lucifer and God on the Lucifer episode "Bloody Celestial Karaoke Jukebox" in season 5.

 Josh Groban and Michael Ball sang a duet at the end of Never Mind the Buzzcocks (Broadcast 21 December 2010).

 Joe McElderry recorded the song for his second album, Classic.

 Katherine Jenkins released a French cover of the song entitled "J'avais rêvé d'une autre vie/I dreamed of another life" in her 8th studio album Daydream.

 Kika Edgar recorded a Spanish cover titled "Un sueño que alguna vez soñé/A dream I once dreamed" for her album Broadway.

 In October 2011, Celtic Woman performed "I Dreamed a Dream" as part of their 2011 "Believe" tour, recorded by PBS at the Fox Theatre in Atlanta.
 The song was one of two songs sung as "A Tribute to Broadway", the other song being "Circle of Life" from the Disney movie The Lion King.
 The song, which was only released on DVD and as part of the television special, was sung by Lisa Kelly and Chloë Agnew.

 As part of a compilation, and the title track to the Australian album, Lucy Maunder sang the song for ABC Classics I Dreamed a Dream: The Hit Songs of Broadway.

 As part of the Chinese theatrics singing competition Super-Vocal aired by China HunanTV, two male competitors, Li Qi and Gao Tianhe, covered this song.

-During the episode [Bloody Celestial Karaoke Jam] Lucifer (Tom Ellis) and God (Dennis Haysbert) sing a cover of this song, with Lucifer taking the high notes and God taking the low.